abdelrahmanabdelnabi/SIC-XE-Assembler/README.md

 ### Supported Features
+- SIC-XE code
+- Literals
-- Sic-XE code with literals
+- Control Section with (CSECT) directive

 ### How to use